Cars Brands that start with C

 Caterham Logo

-The British sports car and kits company Caterham Cars were founded in 1963 in Keytereme (Surrey, England), founded by Graham Nairn.
-Until 1973, the company provided a dealership for Lotus Cars, since 1967, being the exclusive representative of Lotus Seven.
+Caterham Cars is a British sports car and car parts company founded in 1963 in Caterham, Surrey, England, by Graham Nairn.
+The company provided dealership services for Lotus Cars until 1973, being the exclusive representative for Lotus Seven from 1967.
 In 1973, the brand bought the rights to the model.
-His first car was an exact copy of the third series called Caterham 7.
-Since 1987, production has been moved to Dartford (Kent, England).
-In 2011 it became a subsidiary of the Caterham Group.
+Its first car was a replica of the third series called the Caterham 7.
+Since 1987, production has moved to Dartford (Kent, England).
+In 2011, it became a subsidiary of the Caterham Group.

 Chadwick Engineering Works